Notamify May 2026 Product Update: Affected Elements V2, Profiles, Timeline and Skymerse

 Notamify Profiles: filter NOTAMs by your operation

-Notamify Profiles put Affected Elements V2 to work for real review workflows.
+Notamify Profiles put that context to work for real review workflows.
 Instead of every pilot, dispatcher, and operator seeing the same airport NOTAM list in the same order, you can choose the operational profile that matches the flight you are preparing.

 Start from presets such as Commercial Airline IFR, Commercial Airline Alternate, Business Jet IFR, GA Fixed-Wing VFR, or Helicopter HEMS, or build a custom aircraft-based profile.
 Notamify can then keep all NOTAMs visible, sort matching NOTAMs first, or show only NOTAMs that match the selected profile.